fabrylab/clickpoints/docs/installation.rst

 - If you are in a conda env: ``conda install -c conda-forge -c rgerum clickpoints``
 - Or with ``python setup.py install`` (to use this command download the package and call the command in the main folder)

-We recommend the conda installation, as this should always be the newest version of ClickPoints.
+We recommend the pip installation, as this should always be the newest version of ClickPoints.

 Run ClickPoints via executing